jamesturk/scrapeghost/docs/tutorial.md

 scrapeghost.scrapers.TooManyTokens: HTML is 9710 tokens, max for gpt-3.5-turbo is 4096
 ```

-This means that the content length is too long.
+This means that the content length is too long, we'll need to reduce our token count in order to make this work.

 ### What Are Tokens?